 Tank tops, t-shirts and long sleeved shirts: Dress in layers!
 More so than any other destination I found that the layer approach was necessary in Jordan.
 The days started off very chilly, became fairly hot as the sun climbed and then it got cold again at night.
 If you wear a couple different layers you can strip and then dress up again as the day goes on.

 Swimsuit: Whether it’s in the Dead Sea or in the Red Sea you will most likely go for a swim in Jordan, don’t forget your swimsuit!

 Day 1: Fly into Amman

 What better place to start your Jordan trip than in the capital city of Jordan?
 We flew into Amman early in the morning, which gave us a full day in the city.
 Even if you have the Jordan Pass it can take a while to get through passport control, add to that waiting for your luggage, changing money and organising a transfer into the city centre and it can be a while before you’re ready to hit the city.
+There are lots of beautiful places to visit in Amman.
 Depending on what time you land you can start your Jordan trip with a visit to the Roman Amphitheatre (just make sure to check the time, as this closes at 4PM in winter and 6PM in summer) or walking around the souks of Amman.
 Entry at the Roman Amphitheatre is included in the Jordan Pass.
 You can end your first day in Jordan with a local Jordanian dinner at one of the trendy restaurants in Rainbow Street; my personal favourite was Sofra Restaurant.
 We spent our first night in Jordan at the Shams Alweibdeh Hotel Apartments, a 20 minute walk from the centre of Amman.

 Day 2: Jerash & Dead Sea